 Nowadays, modern technology has made our lives easier.
 However, the downside to tech innovation is the reality that applications have become more complex.
 Hence, there is a need for monitoring the application performance to achieve greater user satisfaction.

 Application Performance Monitoring (APM) is a process of monitoring the performance and availability of software applications.
 APM ensures that the services it provides to customers parallel the level of defined standards.
+Monitoring servers is important!
+Things as simple as a Linux disk running out of space can take down a whole application.

 Additionally, it pinpoints the issues relevant to the application performance.
 With APM, one can track critical metrics such as load time, application response time, etc. There are tons of APM tools out there, but the two options we recommend are: